-Qigong (alternatively spelled chi gung or chi kung) is a form of gentle exercise composed of movements that are repeated a number of times, often stretching the body, increasing fluid movement (blood, synovial and lymph) and building awareness of how the body moves through space.
+Qigong (chi gung, or chi kung) is a form of gentle exercise composed of movements that are repeated a number of times, often stretching the body, increasing fluid movement (blood, synovial and lymph) and building awareness of how the body moves through space.

-The internal movements also differentiate qigong from almost every other form of exercise in the West that often emphasizes prolonged cardiovascular movements (such as in running and biking) or that focus on muscular strength training (weight lifting).
+The internal movements also differentiate qigong from almost every other form of exercise in the West that oftentimes emphasizes prolonged cardiovascular movements (such as in running and biking), or that focus on muscular strength training (weightlifting).

-Unfortunately, most of the speciﬁcs of these valuable contributions have until just recently been blocked from Western awareness by immense cultural and language barriers.
-These barriers are beginning to break down to an extent in acupuncture, but with regard to qigong they are still very much in place.
+Until recently, most of the speciﬁcs of these valuable contributions have been blocked from Western awareness by immense cultural and language barriers.
+These barriers are beginning to break down, to an extent, in acupuncture, but with regard to qigong, they are still very much in place.

 According to Taoism, every human being contains “the three treasures”—jing (sperm/ovary energy, or the essence of the physical body), chi (energy, including the thoughts and emotions), and shen (spirit or spiritual power).
 Wu (emptiness) gives birth to and integrates the three treasures.